vimpostor/quickcurver/doc/NETWORK.md

 ### Ping packet from client

-The client sends the current time.
+The client sends the current time and the currently estimated ping.
+If the client didn't receive a Pong from the server yet, then the estimated ping SHOULD be `0`.
+The estimated ping MUST be a signed 64-bit integer representing milliseconds.

 ### Settings from server